• Skip to main content

 Make sure to check out my Guide on How To Brown Butter for my detailed step-by-step instructions and process imagery.

-1. Brown the butter.
-Turn normal melted butter into a thing of nutty goodness in one simple step.
-Add the butter to a saucepan set over medium heat and allow the butter to melt.
-Once melted, the butter will start to foam and bubble (Image 1) and this is the point that the milk solids have separated from the fats and they'll start to caramelise on the base of the saucepan.
+Once melted, the butter will start to foam and bubble (Image 1) and this is the point that the milk solids have separated from the fats and they'll start to caramelize on the base of the saucepan.
 Watch the yellow butter turn golden and then brown.

 TIP: Brown butter bits

 Once the brown butter is poured into a bowl, make sure to scrape out all the brown bits that are stuck to the bottom of the saucepan.
 These bits are where all the nutty, rich flavour is held.
-The aroma of brown butter is enticing and intoxicating.

 TIP: Paper Overhang